Rules and Regulations

 Per the booth contract, Exhibitors are required to carry comprehensive general liability insurance and it must be procured at the exhibitor’s sole expense.

-New this year, all exhibitors must submit a copy of your insurance to Rainprotection Insurance before the first day of move-in.
+All exhibitors must submit a copy of your insurance to Rainprotection Insurance before the first day of move-in.

 Note that exhibitor liability insurance is separate from Exhibitor Appointed Contractor (EAC) insurance which does need to be submitted pre-show.
 Coverage requirements are outlined below.